Zizwar/suno-deno/README.md

-# Suno-MA
+# SunoDeno

-Suno-MA is a Node.js library designed for interacting with the Suno AI music generation service.
-This library provides a comprehensive set of methods to generate songs, retrieve metadata, save generated songs, and more.
+SunoDeno is a library designed for interacting with the Suno AI music generation service.
+This library provides a comprehensive set of methods to generate songs, retrieve metadata, return song links as buffer data, and more.
+The initial code for this library is based on the repository [hissincn/suno-ai](https://github.com/hissincn/suno-ai).

 ## Features

 - Generate songs with AI-generated lyrics or custom lyrics
 - Retrieve metadata for generated songs
-- Save generated songs and associated data locally
+- Return song links as buffer data
 - Retrieve remaining song generation credits
 - Generate song lyrics with AI